javifm86/git-hook-jshint-js-beautify/README.md

 # git-hook-jshint-js-beautify
-Validate and veautify js files with pre-commit hook on Git
+Validate and beautify js files with pre-commit hook on Git